AkatQuas/webgl-playlist/webgl-tutorialspoint/docs/basics.md

 ### Arrays

-Unlike OpenGl and JoGL, there are no predefined methods in WebGL to render the vertices directly.
+Unlike OpenGL and JoGL, there are no predefined methods in WebGL to render the vertices directly.
 We have to store them manually using JavaScript arrays.

 ### Buffers